-The latest full valuation of the Fund was carried out as at 31 March 2021, and the last funding update and full valuation prior to this were as at 31 March 2020 and 31 March 2018 respectively.
-The results of those assessments are summarised below.
+The latest full valuation of the Fund was carried out as at 31 March 2021, and a funding update as at 31 March 2022 has also been completed since then.
+The results of those assessments are summarised below along with the results of the previous update as at 31 March 2020.